We Serve Northern St. Louis County with an Arrangement of Mental Health Services Tailored to Your Individual Needs.

 - Individual Skills & Therapy

 - Group Skills & Therapy

 - Emergency Services

 The Range Treatment Center provides a multi-disciplinary approach toward the treatment of chemically dependent individuals, their families, and their significant others.
 These services are available on both a residential or outpatient basis.

 The outpatient programs are available during the day or in the evening.
 This program treats primarily adults.
-Each client has an individual treatment plan and aftercare recommendations directed toward their specific needs and circumstances.
+Each consumer has an individual treatment plan and aftercare recommendations directed toward their specific needs and circumstances.
 The staff is also available for assessments, interventions, and educational presentations.
 For more information, call (218) 741-9120 or 800-450-7826.